golang/proposal/design/22080-dwarf-inlining.md

      }
 ```

-There are also subprogram DIE's for the out-of-line copies of 'Leaf' and 'Mid',
+There are also subprogram DIE's for the out-of-line copies of `Leaf` and `Mid`,
 which look similar (variable DIEs for locals and params with stack locations).

 When enhanced DWARF location tracking is turned on, in addition to more accurate
-variable location expressions within 'Top', there are additional DW_TAG_variable
+variable location expressions within `Top`, there are additional DW_TAG_variable
 entries for variable such as "lx" and "ly" corresponding those values within the
-inlined body of 'Leaf'.
+inlined body of `Leaf`.
-Since these vars are directly parented by 'Top' there is no way to disambiguate
+Since these vars are directly parented by `Top` there is no way to disambiguate
 the various instances of a var such as "lx".

 # How the generated DWARF should look